wuerzlefish/Qlockwork/Readme.txt

 ******************************************************************************
-QLOCKWORK2
+QLOCKWORK
 An advanced firmware for a DIY "word-clock".
 ******************************************************************************

-Qlockwork2 is an ESP8266 (NodeMCU or WeMos D1 mini) firmware (under GPL license) for a so called "word-clock".
+Qlockwork is an ESP8266 (NodeMCU or WeMos D1 mini) firmware (under GPL license) for a so called "word-clock".

 The clock adjusts the time and date once per hour via NTP with a time server on the Internet.
 If an RTC is installed, the time of the ESP is also set from the RTC every minute.

-At first startup and if there is a new version of the settings the EEPROM of the clock is written with default values.
+On first startup and if there is a new version of the settings the EEPROM of the clock is written with default values.
-From there on the settings are read from EEPROM at startup.
+From there on your settings are read from EEPROM at startup.
 At startup the clock performs a short self test.
 The sequence of the colors should be: red, green, blue and white.
 The clock also shows the local IP address it received via DHCP.